EliRen7/EliRen7/README.md

 - 🔭 I’m currently working on an ecommece website.
 - 🌱 I’m currently learning NextJS
 - 👯 I’m looking to collaborate on any JS projects
-- 🤔 I’m looking for help with testing
+- 🤔 I’m looking for help with testing and Typescript
 - 💬 Ask me about Frontend Developement and partner coding practice (CSS battle, Leetcode, CodeWars, HackerRank)
 - ⚡ Fun fact: I hiked to the peak of the highest mountain in South Korea!